ariga/atlas-provider-ef/README.md

 ## Use-cases

-1. **Declarative migrations** - use a Terraform-like `atlas schema apply --env ef` to apply your EF schema to the database.
+1. **Declarative migrations** - use a Terraform-like `atlas schema apply --env ef` command to apply your EF schema to the database.
 2. **Automatic migration planning** - use `atlas migrate diff --env ef` to automatically plan a migration from the current database version to the EF schema.

 ## Installation

 **Windows:**

-Use Power Shell command to download the file:
+Use PowerShell  to download the file:

 ```powershell
 Invoke-WebRequest https://release.ariga.io/atlas/atlas-windows-amd64-latest.exe -OutFile atlas.exe
 ```

-Then move the atlas binary to a file location on your system PATH.
+Then move the Atlas binary to a file location on your system PATH.

 **macOS + Linux:**